mabdullahsoyturk/HPC-Paper-Notes/papers/Efficient-Large-Scale-Language-Model-Training-on-GPU-Clusters-Using-Megatron-LM/README.md

 Large models give better accuracy but they don't fit into the memory of a GPU.
 There should be a scalable way to train these large models.

 ## How
+They analyze the advantages and disadvantages of various parallelism types and combine them according to the results.
+They also propose a new scheduler based on PipieDream-Flush scheduler.

 ## Notes